wahaab927/JPMorgan-Chase-job-simulation/README.md

 📈 Natural Gas Price Analysis

-JPMorgan Chase & Co. – Analytics
+🏦 JPMorgan Chase & Co. – Analytics Job Simulation

+---

 🔍 Project Overview

-This project is part of the JPMorgan Chase  Analytics and the objective of this task is to analyze, model, and interpret Natural Gas price movements using historical data and quantitative techniques—replicating the type of real-world analytical work performed by Quantitative Researchers at JPMorgan.
+This project is part of the JPMorgan Chase & Co.
+Analytics Virtual Experience.
+The objective of this task is to analyze, model, and interpret Natural Gas price movements using historical data and quantitative techniques—replicating the type of real-world analytical work performed by Quantitative Researchers at JPMorgan.

+The project emphasizes:

+Data-driven reasoning

+Time-series behavior

+Market-oriented insights

-The project focuses on data-driven reasoning, time-series behavior, and market-oriented insights, emphasizing clarity, accuracy, and practical financial interpretation rather than black-box modeling.
+with a strong focus on clarity, accuracy, and practical financial interpretation, rather than black-box modeling.

 ---

 🎯 Business Context

-Natural Gas is a highly volatile commodity influenced by multiple real-world factors such as:
+Natural Gas is a highly volatile commodity, influenced by multiple real-world factors such as:

-Seasonal demand (winter heating & summer cooling)
+❄️ Seasonal demand (winter heating & summer cooling)

-Storage levels and inventory cycles
+🛢️ Storage levels and inventory cycles

-Supply disruptions
+⚠️ Supply disruptions

-Long-term market expectations
+📊 Long-term market expectations

 At JPMorgan, Quantitative Research teams analyze such instruments to:

 Price financial contracts

-Forecast future movements
+Forecast future price movements

-Support trading and risk decisions
+Support trading and risk management decisions

-This task simulates how a Quantitative Research Analyst would explore historical price data, identify patterns, and justify assumptions using quantitative logic.
+This task simulates how a Quantitative Research Analyst would:

+Explore historical price data

+Identify patterns

+Justify assumptions using quantitative logic

 ---